 Historically a candle in the window was a sign of welcome, a beacon for loved ones to find their way home.
 In earlier days and in the countryside houses were further apart, the candle was placed in the window when a loved one was away to guide them back home.
 This tradition dates from colonial times.

-Candle in the Window (CITW), or better known as “court of last appeal”, is a proprietary program developed in 2007 by the Search and Rescue Society of British Columbia (SARBC).
-This program is designed for missing person wilderness incidents where a search utilizing traditional methods has failed and a strong belief exists that more can be done to locate the missing subject.
+Candle in the Window (CITW) is a proprietary program developed in 2007 by the Search and Rescue Society of British Columbia (SARBC).
+This program is designed for unresolved wilderness missing person incidents where a search utilizing traditional methods has not provided resolve and a strong belief exists that more can be done to locate the missing subject.

 We typically do not go in an repeat what has already been done.
 Comprehensive analysis, specialized resources and wilderness forensic techniques are used to locate human remains that may not be detectable by standard or traditional means.

 The program requires the missing persons family, law enforcement or another SAR Agency to contact us.
 Each case is reviewed by the Overhead Management Team to determine if the Candle in the Window program is applicable.